lawrab/nixos-config/README.md

 ---

-## 🗺️ Blueprint: How It's All Organised
+## 🗺️ NixOS Configuration Structure & Organization

-This flake-based configuration is designed to be modular and easy to navigate.
+This flake-based NixOS configuration is designed with modularity and clarity in mind, making it easy for others to navigate, understand, and adapt.

 ```
 .